 From Luton, you can book low-cost flights to Amsterdam courtesy of Vueling, easyJet, Iberia and British Airways.
 The story is pretty much the same from London City Airport.

 If you’re after a rock-bottom bargain, easyJet also runs Amsterdam flights from Stansted and Southend.
 Going Dutch is a doddle in 2017.

 It isn’t just Londoners that have all the luck when it comes to bargain airfares.

 Look for flight deals from Manchester to Amsterdam or compare Amsterdam flight bargains from Birmingham to Amsterdam.

-Flybe operates direct flights to Amsterdam in 2016 and 2017 from Manchester, Doncaster, Southampton, Dundee, Nottingham and Norwich, while easyJet operates cheap flights from Liverpool, Manchester, Edinburgh, Belfast and Bristol.
+Flybe operates direct flights to Amsterdam in 2017 from Manchester, Doncaster, Southampton, Dundee, Nottingham and Norwich, while easyJet operates cheap flights from Liverpool, Manchester, Edinburgh, Belfast and Bristol.